Lzcstan/Lzcstan/README.md

 ## Hello world👋, this is Tiding Luo(罗正潮).

-- 📖 PhD student in Big Data & Biomedical AI(BDBA), PKU.
+- 📖 PhD student in Big Data & Biomedical AI(BDBA), PKU, College of Future Technology.
 - 🧑🏻‍💻 Researcher & Python programmer, also programming in C++, Objective-C, Swift and so on.
 - 🎧 Listen to Japanese music, favourite singer: Sheena Ringo.
 - :email: Do feel free to send me an email at Tiding.Luo@gmail.com or Tiding.Luo@stu.pku.edu.cn.